Black Bear Sighted In Historic Frederick During Mating Season

 FREDERICK, Md.
 (WJZ) — An unexpected visitor caused quite a stir in Frederick over the weekend and it wasn’t a cicada.

-A black bear was spotted in historic Frederick County and neighbors were shocked to see the wild animal.READ MORE: Gary Creek, Alleged Founder Of The 'Triple-C' Gang, Dead In Georgia After 3-Hour Barricade
+A black bear was spotted in historic Frederick County and neighbors were shocked to see the wild animal.READ MORE: Maryland Weather: Rain Continues Friday As Temperatures Cool Down, Flood Warnings Issued In The Region

 - Make yourself as large as possible.